A continental framework for bamboo — connecting growers, builders, researchers, and policy across Europe.

 A quarterly briefing summarises the Foundation’s progress: working-group outputs, governance milestones, sector news.
 No commitment required; unsubscribe at any time.

-What should EBF prioritise?
+What should European Bamboo prioritise?

 Six questions.
 Two minutes.